jamesreilly5/jamesreilly5.github.io/content/blog/lessons-from-5-failed-side-hustles/index.md

 description: Stories from 5 failed side hustles, metrics, and how my assumptions changed as each one failed.
 ---

 I've built 5 failed side hustles over 10 years and my biggest regret isn't that I failed, it's that I didn't fail faster.
-I'm starting over with [usertake.com](https://usertake.com) but before I going back over _why_ the others failed.
+I'm starting over with [usertake.com](https://usertake.com) but before I do I'm looking back over _why_ the others failed.

 ### Failure #1: Cosmic Badger
 ##### What was it?